 Volterra into a medieval city.
 Its streets, buildings, and towers are built entirely of stone, as are its walls.
 But the stone that made the richness of this place is “alabaster.”
-This white stone, exceptionally soft, lends itself perfectly to being worked to create objects and sculptures, which have been handled in Volterra since the time of the Etruscans.
+This white stone, exceptionally soft, lends itself perfectly to being worked to create objects and sculptures.
+They’ve been handled in Volterra since the time of the Etruscans.
 The Cooperative Artieri Alabastro, established in 1895, brings together the alabaster artisans of the city.
 In their headquarters, you can find the works produced by over 20 local artisans and therefore know.

 Volterra’s most important archaeological find is its Roman theater, built in the Augustan age by the Caecina family.
 It is based on the type of the Greek odeons and, today, instead well preserved.